Egypt: Monarchical Egypt (1867–1952)

 After the war, nationalist and anti-British sentiments intensified.
 British troops largely withdrew in 1947, leaving a residual presence around the Suez Canal.
-Egypt's defeat in the First Arab-Israeli War fueled anti-monarchy feeling.
+Egypt's defeat in the First Arab-Israeli War fuelled anti-monarchy feeling.
 The Wafd Party's 1950 election victory forced King Farouk to appoint Mostafa El-Nahas as prime minister.
 In 1951, Egypt unilaterally renounced the 1936 treaty and demanded British troop withdrawal.
 The situation around the Suez Canal escalated, culminating in violent confrontations that led to the killing of 43 Egyptian policemen in 1952 by British troops.
 The Ismailia incident outraged Egypt and led to the subsequent Black Saturday anti-British riots, which saw widespread destruction in Cairo.

 These events precipitated the Free Officers Movement coup on 22–23 July 1952, led by Muhammad Naguib and Gamal Abdel Nasser.
-King Farouk abdicated in favor of his infant son, Fuad II, but real power rested with the Egyptian Revolutionary Command Council.
+King Farouk abdicated in favour of his infant son, Fuad II, but real power rested with the Egyptian Revolutionary Command Council.
 By 18 June 1953, the monarchy was formally abolished, the 1923 constitution suspended, and Egypt was declared a republic, with Naguib as president and Nasser as prime minister.